 Trello, at first glance, is an interactive Kanban board that fuels team productivity through straightforward drag-and-drop cards and action item lists.
 Yet the tool offers much more than just a minimalist method for collaboration.

 As a Wrike alternative that works best for small businesses, Trello can help streamline organization-wide project management.
-While it may not work as well for the burgeoning business or enterprise, Trello excels in the hands of individual departments or small teams.
+While it may not work as well for the burgeoning business or enterprise, Trello excels in the hands of individual departments or smaller teams.

 It’s best used as a simple pipeline-tracking project management dashboard.
 If you run a content production agency, for example, you can use Trello to visualize each blog post or article as it moves through your pipeline.
 The first list could represent the brief drawn up for the article, the next could indicate when the writing work is in progress, and then you could account for the editing or publication processes with respective lists.